 2 teaspoons salt

 ½ cup lemon juice

 4 cups neutral oil (like canola or grapeseed)

 Cut the garlic cloves in half lengthwise and remove the green center sprout.
 Even if the sprout is barely there or mostly white, remove it, as it causes a bitter flavor.

 Place the garlic and salt in the bowl of the food processor and pulse until it is finely minced, stopping to scrape down the sides of the bowl between pulses.

-In a very thin, slow stream, pour about ½ cup of oil into the running processor with the garlic.
-Then add slowly add two teaspoons of lemon juice while the processor is running.
+In a very thin, slow stream that is so slow it stops to a dribble at times, pour about ½ cup of oil into the running processor with the garlic.
+Then add slowly add about two teaspoons of lemon juice while the processor is running.
 Turn off the processor and scrape down the sides of the bowl.
-Continue in this manner, alternating oil and lemon juice in slow, steady streams and stopping occasionally to scrape down the bowl.
+Continue in this manner, alternating oil and lemon juice in very slow, steady streams and stopping occasionally to scrape down the bowl.
 The mixture will turn fluffy and white.

 Scrape into a bowl or container with an airtight lid, but don’t put the lid on yet.
 Cover the toum with a paper towel and refrigerate for about 12 hours, chilling the sauce completely and removing some of the moisture which would cause the toum to separate if covered immediately with the airtight lid.
 Then cover with the airtight lid and refrigerate for up to one month.

 If your toum tastes ‘hot’ from the garlic, let it rest for a few days in the refrigerator, which will soften the flavor.
 Makes 4 cups of toum.